-Visualization-Basic Yellow is a fluorescent reagent and appropriate equipment is required to view the developed print.
-Basic Yellow has a broad excitation band stretching from shortwave UV well into the blue range.
-Excitation can be accomplished with short or longwave UV sources, blue light sources (BLUEMAXXTM), or tunable forensic light sources.
+Ardrox is a fluorescent reagent, and appropriate equipment is required to view the developed print.
+Ardrox has a broad excitation band stretching from shortwave UV well into the blue range.
+Excitation can be accomplished with shortwave or longwave UV light sources, BLUEMAXXTM or other alternate light sources.
 Follow all safety recommendations for the light source you choose.
-If using a light source other than longwave UV, viewing must be through an appropriate barrier filter such as the filter supplied with the BLUEMAXX system.
+If using a light source other than longwave UV, viewing must be through an appropriate barrier filter such as the filter supplied with the BLUEMAXXTM.
 Darken the room for best viewing.